 General.
-Most purchases under the micro purchase method will be done via a Purchase Order sent or given to the contractor/vendor to initiate delivery of the item(s) or performance of the service(s).
+Most purchases under the micro purchase method will be made via a Purchase Order sent or given to the contractor/vendor to initiate delivery of the item(s) or performance of the service(s).
 The issuance of a Purchase Order by SHA and its acceptance by the contractor/vendor (either through performance or signature on the purchase order) constitute a contract.
-It is crucial, therefore, that the Purchase Order clearly specify the item(s) or service(s) being purchased and the terms and conditions of the purchase.
+It is crucial, therefore, that the Purchase Order specify clearly, the item(s) or service(s) being purchased and the terms and conditions of the purchase.

-8.0 SMALL PURCHASE PROCEDURES
+8.0 SMALL/SIMPLIFIED ACQUISITION PURCHASE PROCEDURES

-Small purchase procedures are generally for acquiring supplies, materials, and services (including professional and construction) that do not exceed SHA's Small Purchase threshold.
+Small purchase procedures are generally for acquiring supplies, materials, and services (including professional and construction) that do not exceed SHA's Small Purchase/Simplified Acquisition threshold.